Storm Event Information

 Please read HOME REPAIR Know your Consumer Rights.
 Your contractor is required by state law to give you a copy to read, sign, and keep.

-Permits are required for all activities for which a permit is customarily issued: The activities for which a General Permit Application is required include - but are not limited to:
+Permits are required for all activities for which a permit is customarily issued: The activities for which a permit is required include - but are not limited to:

 - Any work that adds, removes, replaces or relocates any structure, door, window, siding, drywall, plaster, paneling, or other building component.